johnx25bd/os-blogs/drafts/guide-to-spatial-data/README.md

 - The importance of where - illustrate with sorted table vs map of countries
 - "As location is often the common factor across multiple datasets, spatial data is an especially useful addition to the Web of data." [w3c](https://www.w3.org/TR/sdw-bp/)
 - Spatial relationships
+- Where does spatial data come from?
+    - Remote sensing
+    - Surveyors
+    - ??

 _Servers and clients_: why is web special?
 - Mobile browsers deliver the web to users wherever they go